shamvoke/shamvoke/src/_posts/2026-08-20-keepassXC-vs-bitwarden-the-best-password-manager.md

 Now I only remember one.

-The master password that unlocks all other passwords.
+The master password that unlocks everything else.

 That's the beauty of a good password manager.